 The decision-makers must consider the effects of economic and technical assumptions on the budget estimates.
 Interest rates, economic growth, the rate of inflation, the unemployment rate, and the number of people eligible for various benefit programs, among other factors, affect Government spending and receipts.
 Small changes in these assumptions can alter budget estimates by many billions of dollars.
-(Chapter 2, "Economic Assumptions," provides more information on this subject.)
+(The "Economic Assumptions" chapter of this volume provides more information on this subject.)